 The vaccines provided to puppies consist of mandatory and recommended.
 The vaccine for leptospirosis is one of the mandatory vaccines, so will always be given to your puppy as part of the vaccination program put in place by your veterinarian.

 Will the vaccination always cover my dog against leptospirosis?

 With certain diseases, including leptospirosis, a large number of agents are involved in the disease.
 Vaccination protects against the agents that are considered to be the most important, but not against all of them.

-What to do if I think my puppy is suffering
+What should I do if I think my puppy is suffering from leptospirosis?

-Regardless of how likely you think it is that your dog will come into contact with certain diseases you must always ensure they have the full course of mandatory vaccines and that you discuss their lifestyle with your vet to ensure they also have the right recommended vaccines.
+Regardless of how likely you think it is that your dog will come into contact with certain diseases, you must always ensure they have the full course of mandatory vaccines and that you discuss their lifestyle with your veterinarian to ensure they also have the right recommended vaccines.